UGA merit award

 The University of Georgia has announced the names of undergraduate students named as Presidential Scholars or to the Dean's List for summer semester.

-Presidential Scholars earned a 4.0; Dean's List students attained at least a 3.5 average.
+Presidential Scholars earned a 4.0 grade-point average; Dean's List students attained at least a 3.5.

 Named to the Dean's List are Florettee Danyll Ceniza, Christopher Kendall Gleason, Sue Hee Hong, Niju Joeseph Philip, John O'Connor Radeck Jr., Brantley Philip Senn, Edward Patrick Stapleton, Anita Batra, Amy Elizabeth Defer, Amol M. Deshpande, Brian Christian Saccone, Lindsay Catherine McGraw and David Daniel Pope, all of Evans; Valerie Geniene Jones of Harlem; and Sarah Ashley Brooks, Robert Alvin Hancock II, Jessica Lee Cunico, Brenton Carter Lake, Gina Magharious, Gehres Megan Paschal, William Matthew Verdecchia, Irish Ryan Neville, John Joseph O'Grady and Amy Michelle Price, all of Evans.